What Does the Bible Say About Protecting Your Country?

 The Bible also encourages respect for governing authorities.
 In the New Testament, Paul writes about submitting to governing authorities because they are established by God.
 This could be seen as support for obeying laws and participating in national defense, as long as they don’t contradict God’s commandments.

-See also What Does the Bible Say About Justice?
+See also What Does the Bible Say About Animals After Death?

 However, the Bible also warns against idolizing anything above God, including one’s country.
 Our primary allegiance should be to God’s kingdom.
 This means that while patriotism is allowed, it should never supersede our commitment to God’s principles.